 - 1. ELL/LIEP services will be delivered by a highly qualified ELL teacher with appropriate licensure as required by the Iowa Board of Educational Examiners. - 2.
-Content teachers are endorsed in content area in which instruction is taking place content teachers will be trained in ELL instruction.
+Content teachers are endorsed in content area in which instruction is taking place content teachers will be trained in ELL instruction through required modules through the AEA.